raspberrypilearning/rocket-launch/en/step_2.md

 --- /code ---

-**Tip:** When Python programmers won't be changing the value of a variable as the program is running, they name it with UPPERCASE LETTERS.
-Variables like this are called **constants**.

 --- /task ---

 Use the variables you've created to set the animation's size in the `setup` function: